This post may contain affiliate links. Please see my disclosure policy for details.

 It is such a unique experience sleeping out under the night sky and experiencing real peace and quiet from the outside world.

-Pick a private dunes over Sam Sand Dunes
+9. Pick a private dunes over Sam Sand Dunes

-For me, I wanted to experience a more private dunes as I wanted to take awesome pictures but more importantly, have time there to myself rather than with a hundred tourists joining me!
+For me, I wanted to experience more private dunes as I wanted to take awesome pictures but more importantly, have time there to myself rather than with a hundred tourists joining me!

-I would definitely double check which sand dunes that you’re going to be visiting on your tour with your operator before you book.
+I would definitely double-check which sand dunes you’re going to be visiting on your tour with your operator before you book.

-Apart from the camel owners fluffy companion that was following us about – and getting his paw prints in my untouched sand dunes, haha!
+Apart from the camel owner’s fluffy companion that was following us about – and getting his paw prints in my untouched sand dunes, haha!

 It was the perfect setting for sunset and is on my list of top experiences on my travels through India.

 Jaisalmer satisfied my lust for a real Indian adventure.
-Endless desert, sand dunes, camel safaris, starry nights, ancient forts, vibrant markets and the most breathtaking sunsets.
+Endless desert, sand dunes, camel safaris, starry nights, ancient forts, vibrant markets, and the most breathtaking sunsets.

 Explore the mystery of the Thar desert and discover Jaisalmer’s hidden secrets for yourself!